 This means that regardless of the complexity of the employment-based green card process, with the proper guidance, it can be accomplished.

 An important note to make is that the extraordinary criterion can be developed, and here at PassRight, we can assess your current profile to see if you qualify for an EB-1A or qualify for an EB-2 NIW and, based on that, design an immigration strategy that will be better for your situation.
+Contact us if you have any questions.

 As a foreign startup founder, can I bring my family to the U.S.?Yes, both EB-1A and EB-2 NIW green cards through employment-based visas allow their primary beneficiaries to include immediate family members in their visa applications, consequently bringing them to the United States.